Description of Work:

 Following a three week training in Newport OR, Catch Share Observers will be required to relocate to a home port in Washington, Oregon, or California for the duration of their contracts.
 Possible locations include: Neah Bay and Westport, Washington; Astoria, Newport, Coos Bay, and Brookings, Oregon; and Crescent City, Eureka, Fort Bragg, San Francisco, Halfmoon Bay, and Morro Bay, California.

-AOI is currently recruiting for positions that will begin in Feb & March 2020.
+AOI is currently recruiting for positions that will begin on Feb 3rd & March 9th 2020.

 Compensation and Benefits:

 The compensation package is a combination of a base salary, which observers receive regardless of how many days in a month they are deployed to vessels, plus additional pay for at-sea days.

 Base salary = $2000 per month;

 Starting sea-day pay = $140 per day;